 Numerous researchers have tested how changes to the size, layout and interior features of the home may affect the person with dementia.
 This includes modifying levels of lighting, heating, and noise.
 There is also growing interest in more dementia-friendly housing designs.
 These include special care units within a facility, small-scale, group living homes, and dementia villages.

 This evidence theme on dementia-friendly environments is a summary of one of the key topics identified by a scoping review of dementia research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 Small-scale environments accommodating around 5-15 people living with dementia have shown some promise in: